agrawalprayer/successive_vertex_orderings/README.md

 ## Assumptions

-The input graph should satisfy
+The input graph must satisfy

 - the adjacency matrix is square;
 - entries are either 0 or 1;
 - the graph is simple (no self-loops);
 - the graph is undirected (symmetric adjacency matrix).

+These conditions are checked by the `SimpleGraph` constructor, which raises a `ValueError` if any of them fails.

 The implementation is intended for connected graphs, consistent with the main theorem in the paper.